oshbocker/snocast/README.md

 We will start by pulling the static data sources.

 ### Static Data for Train
 Run the following notebooks in the `train` directory in any particular order.
-Some of the notebooks will require an AWS access key and secret, noted below.
+Some of the notebooks will require an AWS access key and secret to pull down files from AWS S3, noted below.
 * `get_water_bodies_train_test.ipynb` (requires AWS access key)
   * **Outputs:**
     * `train/data/static/train_water.parquet`